dimitrimarion/react-parcel-boilerplate/README.md

 # React.js Boilerplate

 Quick setup for React.js application.
 It uses Parcel and all the package needed to write a React.js app (babel, eslint, prettier).
-It's a simple starter kit than you can easily extend.
+It's a simple starter kit that you can easily extend.
 Only "react" and "react-dom" are installed, you decide which router or state management library you want to use.

 ## Getting started